sequi76/Inferring-flavor-mixtures-in-multijet-events/README.md

 https://github.com/stan-dev/cmdstan/releases/latest

-and youunpack the tarball (and run make of course, see <a href='https://github.com/stan-dev/cmdstan'>instructions</a>), then you'll get a directory with a subdirectory <i>models/</i>.
+and you unpack the tarball (and run make of course, see <a href='https://github.com/stan-dev/cmdstan'>instructions</a>), then you'll get a directory with a subdirectory <i>models/</i>.
 Then, 'merging' this repo into that CMDSTAN installation means putting everything that is in this directory <i>models/</i> into the CMDSTAN directory with the same name.
 But do not copy the directory, but its contents (otherwise you'll delete the CMDSTAN original content in that directory).

+## Each Directory content, purpose, and how to use it

+### '/' (This directory)

+You find in this directory some '.bash' files that when you run them it runs cmdstan with the specific choices (see below).
+The current '.bash' files now are just for the sake of exemplify.
+In a true situation, these files are created with some Python notebooks in 'models/notebooks' as you'll see below.

+When you run these '.bash' files they create the output of the run in 'models/notebook/results/'.
+This output is then analyzed with the corresponding notebooks in 'models/notebooks'.
+Each run is tagged with a key in the form e.g. '03-03-2024.22.57UM', where obviously this means the creation date, and the 2 last letters indicate which model has been used

+- dr = Dirichlet
+- hs = Gaussian process
+- um = Unimodal
+- pe = Point Estimate

+### '/models/'